ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ### Expensive Threads

 Everybody knows that, on Windows, process creation is slow.
 However, this fact is [commonly attributed to an architectural preference of Windows](https://stackoverflow.com/a/48244) favoring multithreading over multiprocessing (i.e. one process housing multiple threads over separate single-threaded processes).
-It follows then, that Windows would be better optimized for threads and multithreaded workloads than Unix-like operating systems.
+It follows then, that Windows would be better optimized for creating threads and multithreaded workloads than Unix-like operating systems.

-Let's get some numbers on Windows vs. Linux thread creation and join times for 10,000 threads (benchmark source code for [Linux](code/glibc/thread-perf) and [Windows](code/windows/thread-perf)):
+Let's get some numbers on Windows vs. Linux thread creation and join times for 10,000 threads (benchmark source code for [Linux](code/glibc/thread-performance) and [Windows](code/windows/thread-performance)):

 | System   | Native Create Thread (seconds) | Native Create Thread with 50 FLS Allocations (seconds) | Native Create Thread without Loader Initialization (seconds) |
 | -------- | ------------------------------ | ------------------------------------------------------ | ------------------------------------------------------------ |